gloinart/weight_in_bytes/README.md

 ## Features
 * Handles containers, pointers, std::optional, std::tuple, std::variant, std::any out of the box
 * std::any is introspected by providing a type-list of possible types
-* Automatic introspection of classes provided via via boost::pfr, cista
+* Automatic reflection of class members are provided via boost::pfr or Cista
+* Automatic reflection of class members can utilize Cereal serialization functions
 * Multiple pointers to the same element counts as a single allocation
-* Containers with internal buffers (such as std::string) are taken account for
+* Containers with internal buffers (such as std::string) are not reported as allocated until the contained data is allocated on the heap

-## Reference
+## Public interface
 Retrieve heap allocation size of any type.
 ```cpp
 template <typename AnyTypeList = empty_typelist_t, typename T>